“If any man despises me, that is his problem. My only concern is not doing or saying anything deserving of contempt.”

 Reasonable enough to call balls and strikes as to whether your behavior is “deserving of contempt,” as Marcus Aurelius seemed to believe he could do?

 Ryan Holiday’s “The Daily Stoic,” tells us how to deal with “rude and selfish people.”

 All the tips assume the other person is rude and selfish.

 As I write this, I am experiencing caffeine induced anxiety, which happens whenever I drink too much tea or coffee.

 I don’t stay static on any front, I change from mood to mood.

-Presented with two “micro crises” this afternoon, I behaved both reasonably, in a way I am proud of, as well as less than reasonably, in a way that I am not totally comfortable with.
+Presented with two “micro crises” this afternoon, I behaved both reasonably, in a way I am proud of, and less than reasonably, in a way that I am not totally comfortable with.

 The situation I am proud of will have someone saying nice things about me.

 But a guy in Silver Lake swears I’m a villain.

 Of this much I am sure: the most reasonable people know just how unreasonable they truly are.